processone/grapherl/README.md

      system_load, g

-each line contains the metric name and type seperated by comma.
-Once you have this file created, execute the following in the grapherl (erlang) shell:
+each line contains the metric name and type separate by comma.
+Once you have this file created, execute the following in the Grapherl (erlang) shell:

      db_manager:pre_process_metric("/absolute/path/to/metric/file")

-NOTE: the above routine of boostraping metric is purely optional.
+NOTE: the above routine of bootstrapping metric is purely optional.
 This is be used in case you want to track a lot of metrics and that too when you expect to receive a burst of new data points none of which has its corresponding metric objects created.

-When tracking a large number of metrics it is advisible to increase the `ulimit`.
+When tracking a large number of metrics it is advisable to increase the `ulimit`.
 For eg. if you are tracking like 500 different metrics then set ulimit to `ulimit -n 10000`.